Thai Foot Massage – A Complete Guide to Ancient Reflexology

 From the Client’s Point of View:

-As a client receiving Thai Foot Massage with a stick, you can dislike foot massage sticks.
+As a client receiving a Thai Foot Massage with a stick, you may dislike the use of foot massage sticks.
 They have an extremely unpleasant pokey sensation.

 They lack the delicate nature of the human hand since they’re inflexible and rough.
 You don’t feel them as relaxing as human hands.